Scottish Enlightenment: Economic growth

-At the union of 1707, England had about five times the population of Scotland and about 36 times as much wealth, but there were five Scottish universities (St. Andrews, Glasgow, Edinburgh, and Aberdeen's King's College and Marischal College) against two in England.
+At the union of 1707, the Kingdom of England had about five times the population of Scotland and about 36 times as much wealth, but there were five Scottish universities (St. Andrews, Glasgow, Edinburgh, and Aberdeen's King's College and Marischal College) against two in the Kingdom of England.
 Scotland experienced the beginnings of economic expansion that allowed it to close this gap.
-Contacts with England led to a conscious attempt to improve agriculture among the gentry and nobility.
+Contacts with the Kingdom of England led to a conscious attempt to improve agriculture among the gentry and nobility.
 Although some estate holders improved the quality of life of their displaced workers, enclosures led to unemployment and forced migrations to the burghs or abroad.
 The major change in international trade was the rapid expansion of the Americas as a market.
 Glasgow particularly benefited from this new trade; initially supplying the colonies with manufactured goods, it emerged as the focus of the tobacco trade, re-exporting particularly to France.
 The merchants dealing in this lucrative business became the wealthy tobacco lords, who dominated the city for most of the eighteenth century.
 Banking also developed in this period.
 The Bank of Scotland, founded in 1695 was suspected of Jacobite sympathies, and so a rival Royal Bank of Scotland was founded in 1727.
 Local banks began to be established in burghs like Glasgow and Ayr.
 These made capital available for business, and the improvement of roads and trade.